exvim/main/README.md

     ```
     C:\exVim>cp .vimrc ~/.vimrc                 # you can merge your .vimrc with this
-    C:\exVim>cp .vimrc.bundles ~/.vimrc.bundles # the bundle settings for exVim, change it if you need
+    C:\exVim>cp .vimrc.plugins ~/.vimrc.plugins # the plugins settings for exVim, change it if you need
-    C:\exVim>cp -r vimfiles/ ~/.vim/            # replace your old bundles
+    C:\exVim>cp -r vimfiles/ ~/.vim/            # replace your old plugins
     ```

     **NOTE:** The exVim's .vimrc will rewrite the runtimepath settings for Windows, to make it search